 - Make an obstacle course.
 Indoors or out, toddlers can take turns going over, under, around, and between furniture, boxes, and climbing equipment.

 - Set a good example.
-Let toddlers see you walk, run, bike, build, dance, climb, or play ball.
+Let toddlers see you walk, run, bike, dance, climb, or play ball.

 - Keep safety in mind.
 Help toddlers put on hats and mittens for outdoor play in cold weather.
 In hot weather, see that they drink enough water and avoid too much sun exposure.
 If a child has a medical condition that limits active play, a health care provider can suggest ways to help the child be active and safe.
 Check with a health care provider if you have questions or concerns about the physical activities that toddlers can do.

 - Share books about people being active.
-Stories about activities such as sledding, canoeing, dancing, building, gardening, or playing sports show toddlers the benefits of being fit.
+Stories about activities such as sledding, canoeing, dancing, gardening, or playing sports show toddlers the benefits of being fit.